topheman/angular2-sandbox/README.md

 `npm run serve-dist` will serve your `./build/dist` folder at [http://localhost:3000](http://localhost:3000) so that you could test the built version you just made.

+Development modules such as `ngrx/devtools` or any loggers that are used to enhance developer's experience won't even be part of the final production bundle.
+They will be dropped after compilation step, thanks to `webpack.DefinePlugin`.
+This isn't as straightforward and clean as with webpack/Babel/ES6 (because of TypeScript typing system and Angular decorators) - [see the issue](https://github.com/topheman/angular2-sandbox/issues/1).

 ###Linter

 * **tslint** is running while you're developping, check your console for errors